-1. checking the questions he / she receives, generating questions in the required sections and giving feedback to the relevant examiner (In this respect, s/he gives the exam back to the examiner for making the necessary changes and ensures that it is ready for printing),

-2. placing the announced and unannounced quiz dates determined by the academic coordinators and the TAU coordinator into the exam calendar,

-3. attending the weekly meetings with the examiners (The coordinator of TAU participates in the meetings of all levels alternately),

-4. making the distribution, control and correction of the content of the exams requested by the Rectorate from TAU and making it ready for printing,

-5. preparing exam questions which are similar to the types of questions in the workbook, weekend and weekday materials and textbooks,

-6. The examiners submit the exam documents they prepared to the TAU coordinator.
+- 1. checking the questions he / she receives, generating questions in the required sections and giving feedback to the relevant examiner (In this respect, s/he gives the exam back to the examiner for making the necessary changes and ensures that it is ready for printing), - 2. placing the announced and unannounced quiz dates determined by the academic coordinators and the TAU coordinator into the exam calendar, - 3. attending the weekly meetings with the examiners (The coordinator of TAU participates in the meetings of all levels alternately), - 4. making the distribution, control and correction of the content of the exams requested by the Rectorate from TAU and making it ready for printing, - 5. preparing exam questions which are similar to the types of questions in the workbook, weekend and weekday materials and textbooks, - 6.
+The examiners submit the exam documents they prepared to the TAU coordinator.
 The coordinator examines the exam documents and, if any, specifies the changes to be made on the exam documents in written, and the examiners return the corrected exam documents back to coordinator.
-The coordinator gives the final forms of the exam document together with the examiner by looking at the final version of the exam again.

-7. collecting the exams from the examiners of the relevant level after the exams are applied, and keeping them in the external hard drive of CFL,

-8. preparing assessment rubrics for writing and speaking skills,

-9. keeping in touch with academic and administrative coordinators during the academic year,

-The coordinators of the preparatory classes of Arabic, German and French are responsible for fulfilling all duties and responsibilities of testing and assessment unit.
+The coordinator gives the final forms of the exam document together with the examiner by looking at the final version of the exam again. - 7. collecting the exams from the examiners of the relevant level after the exams are applied, and keeping them in the external hard drive of CFL, - 8. preparing assessment rubrics for writing and speaking skills, - 9. keeping in touch with academic and administrative coordinators during the academic year, - The coordinators of the preparatory classes of Arabic, German and French are responsible for fulfilling all duties and responsibilities of testing and assessment unit.

-The TAU for Modern Languages has a different assessment system procedure than the Department of Basic Languages due to the high number of students and implementation practices.
-For more information, see Modern Languages section.

-QUALITY ASSURANCE UNIT
+Quality Assurance Unit